 Anton Bitel was born in Australia, and has lived in the UK since 1989.
 Proud father of twins, occasional Classicist and full-time caffeine junkie, he compensates for a general sense of disgruntlement by moping about in darkened screening rooms watching other people’s joys and sorrows.
 He seeks elusive vicarious thrills from all genres and non-genres, but tends to prefer anything extreme, odd, miserable or tawdry.

 Anton has contributed writing to the books Directory of World Cinema: Britain 2 (Intellect), World Film Locations: Sydney (Intellect), Cattet & Forzani (Queensland Film Festival) and 30-Second Cinema (Ivy Press ).
-He has essays in the home release booklets for Arrow’s Koyaanisqatsi, Donnie Darko, Audition, The Villainess, Blade of the Immortal, Dave Made A Maze, Climax, Eureka!’s Journey to the Shore and Second Sight’s World On A Wire.
+He has essays in the home release booklets for Arrow’s Koyaanisqatsi, Donnie Darko, Audition, We Are The Flesh, The Villainess, Blade of the Immortal, Dave Made A Maze, Climax, Mega Time Squad, Eureka!’s Journey to the Shore and Second Sight’s World On A Wire.
 He has served on juries for the inaugural Soho Horror Film Festival 2018, and for Fantasporto 2019.